PEARL: Parallel Speculative Decoding with Adaptive Draft Length: Introduction

 \section{Introduction}

-Large language models (LLMs) such as GPT-4, LlaMA, and Claude 3 \citep{achiam2023gpt,claude3,bommasani2021opportunities,touvron2023llama} have dominated the natural language understanding and generation \citep{khurana2023natural} over a wide range of applications.
+Large language models (LLMs) such as GPT-4, LlaMA, and DeepSeek \citep{achiam2023gpt,deepseekv3,bommasani2021opportunities,touvron2023llama} have dominated natural language understanding and generation \citep{khurana2023natural} over a wide range of applications.
 However, the substantial inference latency of these LLMs has emerged as a significant obstacle bounding their broader application in scenarios with restricted computational resources. {This latency primarily originates from the auto-regressive token-by-token decoding process wherein decoding $K$ tokens requires $K$ serial runs of LLMs, incurring exacerbated latency with both the length of generated tokens and the model scale.}

 {To address this challenge, extensive research efforts have been devoted to accelerating LLM inference.
-One innovative inference paradigm, Speculative Decoding (SD), has emerged as a new trend and shown superior performance.
-As shown in Figure. \ref{overview}(a), the key idea of SD algorithm is to employ an extra small model (referred as the \textit{draft model}) to firstly generate $\gamma$ draft tokens for the original large model (referred as the \textit{target model}), and then the target model verifies these draft tokens in parallel within a single forward.
+Given that inference from large models is often constrained more by memory bandwidth and communication than by arithmetic operations \cite{leviathan2023fast}, one innovative inference paradigm, Speculative Decoding (SD), has emerged as a new trend and shown superior performance by effectively enabling better GPU utilization.
+As shown in the upper part of Figure. \ref{overview}, the key idea of the SD algorithm is to employ an extra small model (referred as the \textit{draft model}) to first generate $\gamma$ draft tokens for the original large model (referred as the \textit{target model}), and then the target model verifies these draft tokens in parallel within a single forward.
 Here, $\gamma$ is a fixed hyperparameter \textbf{window size}. \textbf{Draft length} is the number of tokens generated by the draft model in a continuous execution.
 Therefore, the draft length is set to $\gamma$ in SD.
-Following-up works effectively extend this framework by either removing the necessity of the draft model \citep{cai2024medusa, fu2024break, zhang2023draft} or identifying compact draft model with high distribution alignment \citep{zhou2023distillspec, zhao2024ouroboros, miao2023specinfer}.
+Following-up works effectively extend this framework by either removing the necessity of the draft model \citep{cai2024medusa, fu2024break, zhang2023draft} or identifying a compact draft model with high distribution alignment \citep{zhou2023distillspec, zhao2024ouroboros, miao2023specinfer}.
 Extensive experiments demonstrate that this \textit{draft-then-verify} framework effectively enhances the concurrency of the target model, thereby significantly accelerating the inference process.}

 Albeit with multiple benefits of this \textit{draft-then-verify} framework, it confronts one significant challenge that may hinder its performance and deployment---the mutual waiting problem.
 That is, the target model will be idle when the draft model is generating the draft tokens and the draft model will be idle when the target model is verifying the previously drafted tokens.
 This mutual waiting problem primarily stems from two limitations inherent in speculative decoding: \textbf{(i)} the asynchronous execution of the draft and verify phases, which directly results in the mutual waiting problem; and \textbf{(ii)} the fixed draft length, which cannot adapt to most decoding steps and thus exacerbate the mutual waiting problem.